These FAQs are based on:

-You should only deduct the amount of pay that the employee would have earned during the strike.
+Only deduct the amount of pay that the employee would have earned during the strike.

-Teachers employed under the Conditions of Service for School Teachers in England and Wales - ‘The Burgundy Book’ - should have their pay deduction calculated on the basis of 1/365th of their annual salary for each day of strike action.
+Full-time teachers employed under the Conditions of Service for School Teachers in England and Wales - ‘The Burgundy Book’ - should have their pay deduction calculated on the basis of 1/365th of their annual salary for each day of strike action.

 Check your staff’s contract to see which conditions they’re employed under, and if there are any requirements for calculating deductions.

 Does striking impact continuous service or the length of service?

 Striking doesn’t constitute a break in service.
 When a staff member returns following strike action, they continue to be employed under the same continuous contract.
 Striking doesn’t stop a staff member from being subject to the conditions of their employment or eligible for benefits based on continuous service – for example, the right to apply for flexible working after 26 weeks of service.

 Strike days don’t count towards a staff member’s total length of service.
 This may impact pensions, statutory redundancy pay, and statutory parental pay.

 If you’re unable to provide a normal lunch service, you aren’t required to close the school.

 However, you're required to provide free school meals for pupils who are eligible.
 If you anticipate not having enough staff available to prepare and serve these meals as usual, put alternative arrangements in place.

 - Arrange temporary cover to prepare meals on-site